 Join our Fermentation Group on Facebook for more about your digestion, holistic nutrition and the real food movement, brewing stories, fermented foods, probiotics and nutrition education in the Okanagan!

-Experience Kombucha is all-natural, no flavouring additives other than 100% fresh fruit juice or herbs and is brewed to a carbonated perfection!
+Experience Kombucha is all-natural (100% organic, local fruit juice or organic herbs) and is brewed to a carbonated perfection!
 It's the Okanagan's original kombucha.
 Get some here.

 Did this post help you?
 Please comment below and let me know!